ArthegaAsdweri/WoW-5e-RPG/core-rules/world-of-warcraft-5e-rpg.md

 16).

 #### Ancient Power
 Starting at 2nd level, you may rapidly recover your mana by invoking ancient powers.
-You can use your action and bonus action on your turn to regain mana as if completed a short rest (or rested for one hour).
+You can use your action and bonus action on your turn to regain up to 20 mana points.

-You can use this feature a number of times equal to half your proficiency bonus.
-You regain expended uses when you finish a long rest.
+You replenish your reserve of ancient power when you finish a long rest.
 While using this feature, natural energies suffuse you, imposing disadvantage on attack rolls made against you, and granting you advantage to saving throws until the start of your turn in the next round.

-Alternatively, if you use this during a short rest or when you are below one-quarter your maximum mana point pool, you are treated as if you rested for two hours instead of one.
-This is atop the mana you regain for the normal rest.

 #### Ability Score Improvement
 When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability